Restoring Sparsity in Potts Machines via Mean-Field Constraints: Hardware Implementation and Performance

 Mean-field constraints trade exact Boltzmann dynamics~\cite{jain2018meanfieldapproximationinformationinequalities} for scalable execution on parallel hardware.
 The preceding results were obtained on CPU.
 Here we demonstrate the practical advantage on an FPGA.

 We implement a $10\times10\times10$ cubic graph partitioned into three balanced groups (Fig.~\ref{fig:hardware_advantage}).
-Both CPU and FPGA use identical p-dit dynamics, so differences arise primarily from the constraint mechanism and its hardware interaction.
-Architecture details appear in Sec.~\ref{sec:methods_fpga}.
+Both CPU and FPGA use identical p-dit dynamics, so differences arise primarily from the constraint mechanism and precision approximations in hardware.
+Architecture details and parameters appear in Sec.~\ref{sec:methods_fpga} and \ref{sec:anneal}.

-Figure~\ref{fig:hardware_advantage} compares convergence and wall-clock runtime for CPU-based strict constraints, CPU-based MFC, and FPGA-based MFC.
+Fig.~\ref{fig:hardware_advantage} compares convergence and solver runtime for CPU-based strict constraints, CPU-based MFC, FPGA-based MFC, and a Tabu baseline.
 All implementations converge toward similar cut values, consistent with KaFFPaE reference solutions~\cite{sanders2011distributedevolutionarygraphpartitioning}.
+The convergence dynamics differ slightly because the FPGA uses fixed-point arithmetic and a staircase annealing schedule, but the final cut values match.
+The Tabu solver~\cite{dwave-tabu} serves as the heuristic Ising baseline.
+It operates on the dense Ising formulation rather than the Potts formulation used by the other implementations.
+The CPU implementations are not naive Monte Carlo.
+They exploit the uniform edge weights of this problem, and because updates are sequential, partition population counts are maintained incrementally rather than recomputed at each node, reducing memory access relative to solving the full Ising graph.

 On CPU, runtime differences between strict and MFC are modest since updates run sequentially regardless.
-On FPGA, MFC enables parallel updates on the sparse graph, yielding nearly two orders of magnitude speedup when communication overhead is excluded.
+On FPGA, MFC enables parallel updates on the sparse graph.
+The right panel of Fig.~\ref{fig:hardware_advantage} plots the probability of reaching the KaFFPaE reference cut against reported solver time, using the timing definitions given in Sec. \ref{sec:tts_protocol}.
+The FPGA curve has a steeper slope than the CPU curves at low and intermediate success probabilities, so its time advantage is largest in the budget-constrained regime and narrows as all solvers approach certainty.
+The FPGA reaches the 50\% success threshold more than an order of magnitude faster than the CPU implementations and more than two orders of magnitude faster than the Tabu baseline.

+KaHIP (KaFFPaE) provides a high-quality reference cut, not a runtime baseline.
+KaHIP is a domain-specific multilevel partitioner, whereas the techniques introduced here, p-dits and mean-field constraints, target the broader class of general-purpose Potts machines now being developed across hardware substrates, including CMOS SPAD arrays~\cite{whitehead2023cmos}, coupled CMOS ring oscillators~\cite{gonul2024potts,cheng2025oscillator}, coherent optical loops~\cite{inoue2022coherent}, and p-dit circuits~\cite{duffee2025pdit}.
+The Tabu solver is the natural runtime comparison; it is a heuristic combinatorial solver operating on the dense Ising encoding that constrained problems would otherwise demand, so our comparison directly isolates the speedup obtained by restoring sparsity.